 Each charity will need to assess its own situation and decide on an appropriate level of reserves at a particular point in time, taking into account the various risks to its financial position.

-How should a charity determine an appropriate level of reserves?
+How to determine an appropriate level of reserves for your charity

-- What liabilities (current and future) does the charity have?
+- What liabilities (current and future) does your charity have?

 - What staff entitlements (current and potential) exist?

 - What changes in the funding or political landscape may affect current and future income streams?

 - What external trends may affect the public's willingness to give to your charity (both in terms of time and money)?